trouve-antoine/local-include-js/README.md

 Replaces `require` in ordee to allow to `include` files from any root folder in node.js.
 Also supports aliasing.

+Breaking change in version 2.0.0: aliases do not always start with '@' anymore.

 ## Usage

 Basic usage: